tmtsoftware/csw.g8/README.md

  - `name [galil]`: Becomes the name of the project.
  - `organization [org.tmt]`: Specifies the organization for this project.
+ - `subsystem [NFIRAOS]`: Specifies the subsystem name.
  - `version [0.0.1]`: Specifies the component version for this project.
- - `package [csw.galil]`: Top level package which gets created in all subprojects.
+ - `package [org.tmt.nfiraos]`: Top level package which dynamically gets created based on provided organization and subsystem in all subprojects.
  - `deploy_module [galil-deploy]`: Subproject name which holds HostConfig and ContainerCmd applications.
  - `assembly_module [galil-assembly]`: Subproject name which holds Assembly.
  - `hcd_module [galil-hcd]`: Subproject name which holds HCD.